Weight Watchers Recipe of the Day: Easy Healthy Slow Cooker Salmon Fillets with Asian Vegetables

-This crock pot salmon fillets with Asian style vegetables is a favorite.
+This crock pot salmon fillets with Asian style vegetables is a personal favorite.
 I’ve made it 2 or 3 times since beginning this year of slow cooking adventure.
 I kept waiting to get a better picture before posting it.
 But that’s not likely to happen because it’s too dark for me to get a photo by the time we eat dinner and there is never enough left when we are finished 🙂

 This crock pot salmon fillets and Asian style vegetables is a perfect dinner for two.

 The idea comes from this Crock Pot Salmon Fillets and Green Beans I saw on A Year of Slow Cooking.
 Steph was right, slow cooked salmon turns out moist and flavorful!